 Hamid acts for liquidators, creditors, shareholders, directors, managers and other professional service providers in litigation and in relation to a broad range of pre and post liquidation disputes.

 A significant part of Hamid’s recent work has included advising and acting for companies (token issuers, investment funds), directors, and investors in connection with investments in cryptoassets.

 Recent work includes:

-- Appearing as advocate for the company (at two hearings) in a members’ scheme of arrangement which effected a multi-billion dollar demerger.
+- Appearing as advocate for the company in a members’ scheme of arrangement which effected a multi-billion dollar demerger.